 The pot has a pour spout on one side for draining off cooking water, a nonstick interior coating for no-sweat cleanup, and sturdy curved handles with a rubberized grip for non-slip lifting.

-Besides being practical, it’s attractive and available in several stylish colors like red or turquoise.
+Besides being practical, it’s attractive and available in several stylish colors like cranberry red, mushroom brown, or agave blue.

 Best for Feeding a Crowd: Winco 20-Quart Precision Aluminum Pasta Cooker